 Connect video cables (Composite Video, S-Video, and/or Component Video) from the output of the VCR to the appropriate VIDEO IN 1-3 input.
-If you choose S-Video or Component Video connections, you should also make a standard Composite Video connection so that the TV signals can be displayed on the RSX-1056 front panel display.

 Connect video cables (Composite Video and/ or Component Video) from the VIDEO OUT jacks to the VCR inputs.